Internet Explorer 6: Criticism

 A common criticism of Internet Explorer is the speed at which fixes are released after the discovery of security problems.

 Microsoft attributes the perceived delays to rigorous testing.
 A posting to the Internet Explorer team blog on August 17, 2004 explained that there are, at minimum, 234 distinct releases of Internet Explorer that Microsoft supports (covering more than two dozen languages, and several different revisions of the operating system and browser level for each language), and that every combination is tested before a patch is released.

 In May 2006, PC World rated Internet Explorer 6 the eighth worst tech product of all time.
 A certain degree of complacency has been alleged against Microsoft over IE6.
-With near 90% of the browser market the motive for innovation was not strongly present, resulting in the 5 year time between IE6's introduction and its replacement with IE7.
+With nearly 90% of the browser market, the motive for innovation was not strongly present, resulting in the 5-year time between IE6's introduction and its replacement with IE7.
 This was a contributing factor for the rapid rise of the free software alternative Mozilla Firefox.

 Programming interface

-Unlike most other modern browsers, IE6 does not fully nor properly support CSS version 2, which made it difficult for web developers to ensure compatibility with the browser without degrading the experience for users of more advanced browsers.
+Unlike most other modern browsers, IE6 does not fully or properly support CSS version 2, which made it difficult for web developers to ensure compatibility with the browser without degrading the experience for users of more advanced browsers.
 Developers often resorted to strategies such as CSS hacks, conditional comments, or other forms of browser sniffing to make their websites work in IE6.

 Additionally, IE6 lacks support for alpha transparency in PNG images, replacing transparent pixels with a solid colour background (grey unless defined in a PNG bKGD chunk).
 There is a workaround by way of Microsoft's proprietary AlphaImageLoader, but it is more complicated and not wholly comparable in function.